andro951/WeaponEnchantments/Readme.md

         *Armor
         *Life steal
     More unique upgrades such as:
-    Hitting all enemies in an area (One for All) Dealing massive damage but having a long recovery (All for One) Flames that spread between enemies (World Ablaze) Max health true damage (God Slayer)
+        *Hitting all enemies in an area (One for All) *Dealing massive damage but having a long recovery (All for One) *Flames that spread between enemies (World Ablaze) *Max health true damage (God Slayer)

 Each enchantment has a capacity cost.
 This cost is subtracted from the item enchantment capacity.
-Some enchantments are **Utility** enchantments with a dedicated slot on an item.

 They're obtained by...
 * Crafting (Only Damage and Armor)